-Mohammad Amir gets Pakistan call-up after completing a five-year ban
+Mohammad Amir has received his first Pakistan call-up since completing a five-year ban for spot-fixing.

 The 23-year-old, who also served time in prison in the UK for the deliberate bowling of no-balls during the 2010 series against England, has been named in his country's Twenty20 squad to tour New Zealand.

 Amir’s selection, which was announced by the Pakistan Cricket Board, is subject to the fast bowler being granted a visa to enter New Zealand.